blink1415/slippi-replay-renamer/README.md

 < > : " / \ | ? *
 ```

+### Duplicate filenames

+Some templates can result in duplicate filenames if they are not distinct enough.
+To solve this the program adds a counter at the end of the duplicates' names.

 ## Built With

 * [py-slippi](https://github.com/hohav/py-slippi) - The API used to access the .slp-files